 Drug misuse and dependence: Guidelines on clinical management (Department of Health, 2007) notes the roles and responsibilities of doctors and non-medical prescribers when prescribing drugs.
-All of these roles and responsibilities apply to doctors and non-medical prescribers.
+All of these roles and responsibilities apply to doctors and non-medical prescribers practising, though there are some differences related to the setting of treatment.
+For example, in custody supervised consumption of prescribed drugs is mandatory.